John-Brandon/Beach_Poo_Bot/README.md

 If a new sample has been posted, the bot tweets the data (i.e. *E. coli* counts per 100ml).
 The bot does not tweet if no new samples have been posted since the previous download.

-The main code for the 'bot' is written in R.
+The main code for the 'bot' is written in R. The program can be scripted by executing `rShellScript.sh` in Bash (you'll likely need to edit the *.sh file to include your Rscript path, etc.).

 Currently, the bot is automated using a \*.plist file running on Mac OS.
+The \*.plist file is written in XML.
+The freely available Mac OS LaunchControl GUI application can be used to write the automated run times in XML to the \*.plist.
+I haven't done this on Linux, but I think you'd want to write task times to a `chron` job file.